Seven Days in Utopia

-It was filmed in Utopia, Texas, and Fredericksburg, Texas, and was released in the United States on September 2, 2011 to mixed reviews.
+It was filmed in Utopia, Texas, and Fredericksburg, Texas, and was released in the United States on September 2, 2011, to mixed reviews.

-Plot summary
+Plot

-Lucas Black plays Luke Chisholm, a young professional golfer who has a meltdown during a tournament.
+Luke Chisholm, a young professional golfer, has a meltdown during a tournament.
 After shooting 80 in the final round, Chisholm crashes his car into a fence and finds himself stuck in Utopia, Texas while his car is repaired.
-He gets wisdom from retired golfer Johnny Crawford (Robert Duvall).
+He gets wisdom from retired golfer Johnny Crawford.

 After some instruction and guidance, Chisholm reconciles with his overbearing father and enters the Valero Texas Open.
 He ends up in a playoff with the world's top golfer, T.K.
-Oh (K. J. Choi).
+Oh.